 After graduating with a Fine Arts degree, Schklar worked in fibre and mixed media creating non-traditional dolls, fetishes and laminated burlap sculptures.
-From 2004 to 2014, she began to incorporate her collection of found objects, fragments of older work and writing into three-dimensional wall installations.
+From 2004-2014, she began to incorporate her collection of found objects, fragments of older work and writing into three-dimensional wall installations.

-Leftovers: Hung Out to Dry and Timelines (2016-2017) reflect Schklar’s continued interest in the manipulation of materials, the fragility and power of memory and the psychological dynamic that exists in the process of making art.
-The two bodies of work re-imagine the aesthetic association that first brought her collection of objects to her attention and re-purposes materials she no longer uses or needs by transforming them into minimalist, dimensional wall installations.
+Leftovers: Hung Out to Dry, Timelines and ReMemory (2016-2018) reflect Schklar’s continued interest in the manipulation of materials, the fragility and power of memory and the psychological dynamic that exists in the process of making art.
+This work re-imagines the aesthetic association that first brought her collection of objects to her attention and re-purposes materials no longer used or needed by transforming them into minimalist wall installations.

 Schklar has received numerous grants.
-These include a Toronto Arts Council Grant to Individuals, Ontario Arts Council Project Grants, Exhibitions Assistance Grants and Canada Council Grants.
-In 2013, she was awarded an Ontario Arts Council Multi/Integrated Arts Project Grant for Collected Memories, a visual art installation with a professional dancer, musician and lighting designer.
+These include Toronto Arts Council Grant to Individuals, Ontario Arts Council Project Grants, Exhibitions Assistance Grants and Canada Council Grants.
+Most recently, Lois was awarded a Canada Council Explore and Create Grant ( 2018) and an Ontario Arts Council Exhibitions Assistance Grant (2018) for her exhibition, ReMemory.

 As an educator, a facilitator, keynote speaker and curator.
 In 1997, Schklar curated Dolls: Reclaimed at the Ontario Crafts Council and in 2008 she organized the exhibition, “Drawing On” at *new* gallery in Toronto.
 She received an OAC Visual Artist Project Grant for Research and Development for The Art of Packing (2014).